A Defensive Computing Checklist

 - Things will only get worse: Hackers Are Breaking Directly Into Telecom Companies to Take Over Customer Phone Numbers by Joseph Cox (Jan 2020).
 Bad guys are using RDP to directly access the internal systems of T-Mobile, AT&T and Sprint to do their own SIM swaps.
 Bribing employees is so last year.

-- One guys story: SIM swap horror story: I've lost decades of data and Google won't lift a finger By Matthew Miller of ZDNet (June 2019).
+- June 2019: SIM swap horror story: I've lost decades of data and Google won't lift a finger By Matthew Miller of ZDNet.
 This should convince people to take defensive steps.
 After getting control of his phone number, bad guys used it change the password on his Google and Twitter accounts and used his bank account to buy $25,000 of Bitcoin.

 - Big picture.
 As a rule, adding two factor authentication (2FA) makes an account more secure.
 But, in mid-2019 a couple techies wrote about being victimized by SIM swaps (articles are linked above), which, in turn, made it possible for bad guys to change many of their passwords.
 In these cases, the use of 2FA made them vulnerable.
 For more on the pros/cons of 2FA see the Two Factor Authentication section.